-C. The Local Health Department shall demonstrate compliance with the NC Administrative Rules 10A NCAC 46.0205(a) and the Title V Maternal and Child Health Block Grant funds for the provision of Maternal Health Services.

-NC Administrative Rules (10A NCAC 46.0205) require assurances for the provision of selected maternal health services.
+- 3. The Local Health Department shall demonstrate compliance with the NC Administrative Rules 10A NCAC 46.0205(a) and the Title V Maternal and Child Health Block Grant funds for the provision of Maternal Health Services. - NC Administrative Rules (10A NCAC 46.0205) require assurances for the provision of selected maternal health services.
 Each local health department must "provide, contract for the provision of, or certify the availability of maternal health services for all individuals within the jurisdiction of the local health department."
-In addition, agencies supported by state Title V Maternal and Child Health

-Block Grant funds are required to provide access to maternal services and referral for primary care services as appropriate.

-- D. The Local Health Department shall demonstrate compliance with the NC Administrative Rules (10A NCAC 43B .0109) on client and third-party fees: - 1.
-If a local provider imposes any charges on clients for maternal and child health services, such charges: - a.
-Will be applied according to a public schedule of charges - b.
-Will not be imposed on low-income individuals or their families - c.
-Will be adjusted to reflect the income, resources, and family size of the individual receiving the services. - 2.
-If client fees are charged, providers must make reasonable efforts to collect from third-party payors. - 3.
+In addition, agencies supported by state Title V Maternal and Child Health Block Grant funds are required to provide access to maternal services and referral for primary care services as appropriate. - 4.
+The Local Health Department shall demonstrate compliance with the NC Administrative Rules (10A NCAC 43B .0109) on client and third-party fees: - a.
+If a local provider imposes any charges on clients for maternal and child health services, such charges: - 1.
+Will be applied according to a public schedule of charges - 2.
+Will not be imposed on low-income individuals or their families - 3.
+Will be adjusted to reflect the income, resources, and family size of the individual receiving the services. - b.
+If client fees are charged, providers must make reasonable efforts to collect from third-party payors. - c.
 Client and third-party fees collected by the local provider for the provision of maternal and child health services must be used, upon approval of the program, to expand, maintain, or enhance these services.
-No person shall be denied services because of an inability to pay. - E. The Local Health Department shall ensure the provision of the following, whether they provide prenatal care or not: - 1.
-Provide pregnancy testing and referral as appropriate. - 2.
-Ensure ongoing prenatal care to all pregnant women through one or more of the following mechanisms: - a.
-Provision of prenatal services (10A NCAC 46.0205 B (i)(ii)(iii)) - b.
-Referral to other health care providers. - F. If the Local Health Department is not providing routine periodic prenatal care as evidenced in Local Health Department-Health Service Analysis (LHD-HSA) data and program review audit, but is instead assuring these services, the Local Health Department shall submit the following document: - 1.
-A Memorandum of Understanding (MOU) with local health care provider(s) documenting how these services are provided.
-If the Local Health Department has a current MOU they plan to continue in FY 21-22 and it contains all the required information, then the health director must submit a letter stating their MOU is still current as well as provide a copy of the current MOU. - a.
+No person shall be denied services because of an inability to pay. - 5.
+The Local Health Department shall ensure the provision of the following, whether they provide prenatal care or not: - a.
+Provide pregnancy testing and referral as appropriate. - b.
+Ensure ongoing prenatal care to all pregnant women through one or more of the following mechanisms: - 1.
+Provision of prenatal services (10A NCAC 46.0205 B (i)(ii)(iii)) - 2.
+Referral to other health care providers. - 6.
+If the Local Health Department is not providing routine periodic prenatal care as evidenced in Local Health Department-Health Service Analysis (LHD-HSA) data and program review audit, but is instead assuring these services, the Local Health Department shall submit the following documents: - a.
+A copy of all Memoranda of Understanding (MOUs) with local health care providers which have been executed within the last three years and which are still in effect.
+Each of these MOUs must document how these services are provided and mention the time frame that the MOU is in effect.
+The health director must provide a letter with each MOU stating either that the MOU will be effective for the duration of this Agreement Addendum or, if the MOU is to end before May 31, 2023, that the LHD will enter into another MOU with the local health care provider before the MOU ends. - 1.
 The MOU with the assurance provider must contain information that stipulates that patients at or below 100% of the Federal Poverty Level will not be charged for prenatal services by the assurance provider.
-There should also be a sliding fee scale schedule or other fee schedule included in or attached to the MOU to show how other uninsured patients will be charged for services by the assurance provider. - b.
+There should also be a sliding fee scale schedule or

+- other fee schedule included in or attached to the MOU to show how other uninsured patients will be charged for services by the assurance provider. - 2.
 Visit the following website under Maternal Health Assurance Plan for MOU samples and the "Guidance for Local Health Department Assurance of Maternal Health Services": https://whb.ncpublichealth.com/provpart/agreement-addenda.htm.

-G. The Local Health Department shall:
+7. The Local Health Department shall: